DimitarChristoff/doctor/README.md

 $ doctor -i README.md -@ D_mitar -g https://github.com/DimitarChristoff/Epitome -t 'Epitome MVC Framework' -c http://travis-ci.org/DimitarChristoff/Epitome --logo images/logo.png -a UA-1199722-4
 ```

+## Using under Grunt

+You can now use it as a grunt plugin - https://github.com/DimitarChristoff/grunt-doctor-md, it has support for post processing via assemble and grunt-contrib-copy,
+see the supplied `Gruntfile.js` as an example of the config object.

 ## Customisation